EinWesen/poissf-jdbc-bridge/README.md

 	// it doesn't hold any resources..
 	rs = con.createStatement().executeQuery("SELECT * FROM Sheetname");

-	// Information about datatypes is not supported, as teh could be different each row
+	// Information about datatypes is not supported, as they could be different each row
-	// but columnName and count works
+	// but columnnames and count works
 	ResultSetMetaData rsm = rs.getMetaData();

 	while (rs.next()) {